Skip to main content.

 Juries: Two songs/arias, every semester (excluding final semester for graduating seniors or those preparing a Moderation or Senior Project)

-Other suggested complimentary courses: Feldenkrais and the Voice; language courses such as French, German, or Italian; dance courses.
+Other suggested complementary courses: Feldenkrais and the Voice; language courses.

 Moderation + Senior Project Requirements